Caterham Prep School, Caterham

 Friendly, inclusive and stimulating, Caterham Prep sets the foundations in children for a love of learning.

-With no squeeze on space the Prep has their own playing fields, an adventure playground, gardens, separate pre-prep playground, woodland playground, sports courts and an outside classroom.
-They also get to use the Senior School’s sporting fields, astro pitches, tennis courts and sports centre, as well as the Performing Arts Centre.
+With no squeeze on space the Prep has its own playing fields, an adventure playground, gardens, separate Pre-prep playground, a woodland playground, sports courts and an outside classroom.
+The Prep also has the use of the Senior School’s sporting fields, astro pitches, tennis courts and sports centre, as well as the Performing Arts Centre.